cookiecord/cookiecord/README.md

 -   Simple: Cookiecord aims to keep the API very simple and easy to use.
 -   Inhibitors: Cookiecord includes a powerful inhibitor system with builtin inhibitors to make restricting commands super easy.
--   Powerful Argument System: Cookiecord automatically validates the user's input based on the variables your function takes in.
+-   Powerful Argument System: Cookiecord automatically validates the user's input based on the types of the arguments your function takes in.
 -   Super Fast Development: Cookiecord can automatically reload all of your commands and listeners (using `CookiecordClient#reloadModulesFromFolder`).

 ## Installation

-If you would like to help test Cookiecord while it's still young you can make a new cookiecord project with the generator:
+If you would like to help test Cookiecord you can make a new cookiecord project with the generator:

 ```sh
 # With Yarn